woboq/moc-ng/README.md

 The tests that are known to fail are worked around in "workaroundtests.cpp".
 Tests for features not supported by normal Qt (such as templates) are found in the tests subdirectory.
+Check the README in the tests subdirectory for the moc-ng specific tests